Sober Living Resources for Sober Living Homes in Oregon

 24/7 Guidance and Supervision

 Sober living home staff and sober living house managers actually reside within each recovery home as well.
 This means that clients have access at all hours of the day to the guidance, support, and feedback of a dedicated team of staff members.
 Whenever an individual has a question or concern, or is struggling with an emotional difficulty in early recovery, they can simply reach out to one of these people.
 Many of them have personal experiences in recovery that they can draw upon as well.
-Staff members also work to enforce the rules and ensure that all residents have access to a safe and sober environment.
+Staff members also work to enforce the rules of sober living houses and ensure that all residents have access to a safe and sober environment.

 Life Skills Training